Azure/azureml-cheatsheets/website/docs/cheatsheet/ci-dev.md

   - compute
 ---

-This guide gives some pointers on developing your code on Azure ML.
+This guide gives some pointers for developing your code on Azure ML.
 A typical scenario might be testing your distributed training code, or some other aspect of your code that isn't well represented on your local devbox.